 Experimental design and soil sampling

-The rain-out shelter study was conducted in 2021 to 2022 at the DOK (bio-Dynamic, bio-Organic, and “Konventionell”) experimental field at Therwill, Switzerland.
-The field has been investigated long-term since 1978 under five cropping systems received different fertilization and pesticide management systems (Hartmann et al., 2015; Maeder et al., 2002).
-For this study, three cropping systems were chosen from the DOK trial: manured biodynamic (BIODYN), mixed-conventional (CONFYM), and mineral-fertilized conventional (CONMIN) plots, due to their contrasting treatments (Hartmann et al., 2015).
+The rain-out shelter study was conducted in 2021 to 2022 at the DOK (bio-Dynamic, bio-Organic, and “Konventionell”) long-term experimental field at Therwill, Switzerland.
+The field has been established in 1978 under five cropping systems received different fertilization and pesticide management systems (Hartmann et al., 2015; Maeder et al., 2002).
+For this study, three cropping systems were chosen from the DOK trial: manured biodynamic (BIODYN), mixed-conventional (CONFYM), and mineral-fertilized conventional (CONMIN) plots, n (Hartmann et al., 2015).
 The study was performed using a strip-split-plot design, with 3 levels of cropping systems as the main plot and 2 levels of irrigation (control, drought) as the sub-plot (6 treatment combinations).
 The rain shelters were installed in each plot to exclude the rainfall to simulate the drought effect, while the control plots had no rain shelter installed.
 The study was performed in four replications for each treatment combination with total of 24 plots.
 The field was planted with a commercial variety of winter wheat (Wiwa) in October 2021 before the rain shelter installment in November 2021, when the crops were at the early vegetative stage to start the drought stress treatment.
-(Kost et al.,).
+The rainout-shelters were then removed on July 2022.
+Agricultural practices (e.g. fertilization, irrigation, pesticides application, and weed management) were performed according to the assigned cropping system (Kost et al.,). .

 Samplings were conducted at five timepoints, three samples were collected during drought period and two samples were collected after rewetting events (Kost et al.,).
-The first sampling was at the stem elongation stage in April 2022 (stage 6, the first node of stem visible; n = 24 bulk soil, n = 24 rhizosphere).
-The second samples were collected at the flowering stage in June (stage 10.5; n = 24 bulk soil, n = 24 rhizosphere).
+The first sampling was at the stem elongation stage in April 27-28th 2022 (stage 6, the first node of stem visible; n = 24 bulk soil, n = 24 rhizosphere).
+The second samples were collected at the flowering stage in June 1st (stage 10.5; n = 24 bulk soil, n = 24 rhizosphere).
 The third sampling was at the ripening stage in the beginning of July (July 5th) (stage 11; n = 24 bulk soil, n = 24 rhizosphere) before the rain shelters removal (July 6-7th) and rewetting process (July 14th).
 The fourth (n = 24) and fifth (n = 24) samplings were conducted on July 20th (one week after rewetting) and in September (eleven weeks after rewetting), respectively, by collecting only the bulk soils.
 A total of 120 of bulk soil and 72 of rhizosphere soil samples were collected.
 Bulk soils were sampled between plant rows using a 5 cm soil core sampler at 15 cm of depth and sieved through 5 mm of sieve to remove any plant debris and to achieve more homogenous soil particles.
 Root-attached rhizosphere soils were collected from within a plant row using an 8 cm soil auger.
 Soil samples were stored at -20 C for further analyses.
-Soil physiochemistry analyses were performed for each bulk soil sample.
-The measured soil parameters includingwater content, pH, mineral nitrogen content (NO3-, NH4+),total soil nitrogen and carbon, plant available potassium (K), magnesium (Mg), and phosphorus (P) content, as well as Kost et al. ).
+The measured soil parameters included gravimetric water content (GWC), pH, mineral nitrogen content (NO3-, NH4+) as well as N2O fluxes (Kost et al. ).

 Amplicon libraries preparation and sequencing of amoA genes